 - Garnish with chopped almonds, cilantro and red pepper flakes.

-I hope you have a wonderful week.
+I hope that you have a wonderful week.
 May it be filled with zero reasons why you can’t eat better.
 And I’ll work on not making excuses to move my ass.